-Tom Saunders' first collection of short stories, entitled Brother, What Strange Place is This?, was published in 2004 by UK Authors and is now available from Reuben Books.
+Tom Saunders' first collection of short stories, entitled Brother, What Strange Place is This?, was published in 2004 by UK Authors and then in 2009 by Reuben Books.

 A second collection of short stories – Roof Whirl Away – was published in 2008 by Petton Books.

 This was followed in July 2009 with the publication of Inappropriate Happiness, a novel.

 A collection of poems - To the Boy - was published on 1st January 2012.